-As we age, our hormone levels decline.
-Our bodies were not designed to live much beyond menopause and we were not designed to live without hormones.
-In addition, our bodies were not designed to handle the degree of toxic environmental exposures experienced today.
+As we age, our hormone levels decline across the board.
+Our bodies were not designed to live much beyond menopause, and we were not designed to live without hormones.
+In addition, our bodies were not designed to handle the degree of toxic environmental exposures we experience today.
 Some of these disrupt hormone production and some effect the receptors on every cell that trigger a biologic response.
-It is almost impossible to live today without doing hormone therapies yourself.
+It is almost impossible to live today without inadvertently doing “toxic chemical” hormone therapies yourself.

 Other reasons to consider hormone replacement therapy include brain health and preventing dementia, maintaining bone health, and preventing osteoporosis.
 You will find there is a lot known about these issues as you research these headings more thoroughly.

-One of the more significant examples is a medication called “Provera,” a progestin type of drug that is not progesterone but has some progesterone like effects.
+One of the more significant examples of synthetic hormones proven to be carcinogenic is a medication called “Provera,” a progestin type of drug that is not progesterone at all but has some progesterone-like effects.
 Research has shown that taking hormones identical to what your body makes does not carry this danger.

 As you consider hormone therapies, it might be helpful to better understand how our physiology is designed to work.
-First our brain signals to our hormone producing glands and lets them know that levels are low, and more hormone needs to be made and secreted directly into our blood stream.
-From there, these signaling chemicals (hormones) then circulate throughout and touch and influence receptors on every cell in our body.
-Lastly circulation takes them to the liver where they are deactivated.
+First, our brain signals to our hormone-producing glands to let them know that levels are low: more hormone needs to be made and secreted directly into our blood stream.
+From there, these signaling chemicals (hormones) then circulate throughout the bloodstream, touching and influencing receptors on every cell in our body.
+Lastly, circulation takes them to the liver, where they are deactivated.

 When hormone therapies are prescribed, some are made by pharmaceutical companies and can be picked up at most any pharmacy.
 Others will need to be made especially for you by a compounding pharmacy.
-One of the buzzwords is the term “bio-identical.”
+One of the buzzwords is the term “bioidentical.”
 BHRT refers to Bioidentical Hormone Replacement Therapy.
 These hormones are synthesized to be identical in structure and function to the hormones your body used to make.

 After a decision has been made to utilize BHRT in your body, there are still several choices.
 How will you get them into your body?
 These choices include pills, pellets, skin creams, vaginal creams and suppositories, injections, and a troche.
 Each has advantages that may include price, ease of administration, and efficacy.

-Pellets however maintain more constant hormone levels for up to 3 months at a time, and creams/patches deliver only about 5% of their drug, leave a reservoir of active hormone underneath the application, and the fat under skin will metabolize and change some of what is applied.
+Pellets however maintain more constant hormone levels for up to 3 months at a time, and creams/patches deliver only about 5% of their drug to the bloodstream.
+Creams and patches leave a reservoir of active hormone underneath the application, and the fat under skin will metabolize and change some of what is applied.

-Oral and Vaginal Hormone Applications
+Oral & Vaginal Hormone Applications

 Vaginal application and the oral “troche” (dissolves from mouth through membranes of gum and cheek) applications provide hormones directly to blood stream.
 Vaginal application is not convenient during the day, and troche will invite some swallowing of the ingredients and adds the issue of taste.